 If you need to clean those out first, by all means do so.
 But go ahead and check to see if you have chicken breasts, ground meat (whether beef, turkey, chicken), or any roast.
 What about still usable frozen veggies?

 Some people like this part, some (like me) don’t go wild over it.
-I’m a get in there and get out kinda gal, which can be a positive (I don’t necessarily linger over stuff I shouldn’t purchase), but it can also mean I get out of there having forgotten something.
-Since the goal here is to only have to shop once a week (once every two weeks?) or something like that, this can be a problem.
+I’m a get in there and get out kinda gal, which can be a positive (I don’t necessarily linger over stuff I shouldn’t purchase).
+But it can also mean I get out of there having forgotten something.
+Since the goal here is to only have to shop once a week (once every two weeks?) this can be a problem.

 But, it has to be done, so just do it.
 Or, use one of the newer grocery delivery services that many stores seem to have available now, if that’s your thang.
 Instacart is a service that will shop at your local grocery stores, if it’s in your area.
 Check the link I have there, you can see if they are available in yours.